perfact/zodbsync/README.md

     zodbsync pick $(git log origin/master --reverse --format=%H --grep="^T12345" )

+Commit ranges in the form of `COMMIT1..COMMIT2` can also be picked, but be aware that there is no check that the commit range is actually a straight forward succession - internally, `git log` is used and therefore any commits that are reachable from `COMMIT2` but not from `COMMIT1` are picked.
+In practice, choosing commits that are not directly connected will result in some commit not being able to be picked due to conflicts.

 ## Compatibility
 This package replaces similar functionality that was previously found in